wellyshen/react-cool-portal/README.md

 ### Use with State

-`react-cool-portal` provides many useful features, which enable you to build a component with state like modal, dropdown, tooltip and so on.
+`react-cool-portal` provides many useful features, which enable you to build a component with state.
+For instance, modal, dropdown, tooltip and so on.

 ```js
 import React from 'react';